RocketDerp/April14_2025/Grim_Blunt/Society_of_grading_and_ranking_turds.md

 3. Quote Christopher Wylie's two books from 2019 which are before Project 2025 was ever created, which are titled "Plot to break"

-Stand up for actually rescuing ourselves form the intellectual warfare situation instead of taste-testing each Donald Trump and MAGA turd and grading the flavor of the shit.
+Stand up for actually rescuing ourselves from the intellectual warfare situation instead of taste-testing each Donald Trump and MAGA turd and grading the flavor of the shit.